 To make it easier, we’ve divided up our FAQ by the type of questions asked: Technology Issues, Where Do I Go For…?, and Library Services.

 Like many library-related things, the library’s home page has the answers.
-Click here to visit our home page, or find us on the Ancilla College website under Current Students or Departments.
+Click here to visit our home page, or find us on the Ancilla College website under Current Students.

 General collection books: 3 weeks

 Reserves: varies (class instructor sets limits)